NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 In such environments, even strict Multiplicative-Increase Multiplicative-Decrease (MIMD) can converge.
 CUBIC flows with the same RTT always converge to the same throughput independent of statistical multiplexing, thus achieving intra-algorithm fairness.
-We also find that in environments with sufficient statistical multiplexing, the convergence speed of CUBIC is reasonable.
+In environments with sufficient statistical multiplexing, the convergence speed of CUBIC is reasonable.

 # CUBIC Congestion Control

-In this section, we discuss how the congestion window is updated during the different stages of the CUBIC congestion controller.
+This section discusses how the congestion window is updated during the different stages of the CUBIC congestion controller.

 ## Definitions